Gang Task Force

 As part of our mission to partner with the community, reduce crime, create a safe environment, and enhance quality of life, the Green Bay Police Department has formed a Gang Task Force (GTF).
-The Gang Task Force is coordinated by Lieutenant Gary Richgels and Lieutenant Ben Allen.
+The Gang Task Force is coordinated by Captain Gary Richgels and Captain Ben Allen.
 Officers involved in the GTF receive specialized training in identifying gang behaviors, symbols, and graffiti.

 In addition to performing patrol duties, and following up on gang related incidents, members are available to give educational presentations to civic groups and government entities on various gang prevention and identification topics.